ceelogre/ChatRoom/README.md

 # fseChatRoom
 Chat room app for FSE class.
-To start the backend server, cd to backend and run
+To start the backend server, `cd` into backend and run
 ` npm i `
 then
 `nodemon`

-To run the client, cd to frontend then
+To run the client, `cd` into frontend then
 `npm i`
 then
 `npm run serve  `